CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 If you have a collection of data (an array), and want to see if a specific something is inside that collection, you'll have to loop through all the items in this collection.

-Or (in a real world example) you want to display all the soccer team members who are stored in the array `$soccerTeam`.
+Let's use a real world example and display all members of a soccer team, stored in an array `$soccerTeam`.

-To loop over collections of data, the **foreach statement** is used.
-The syntax of this is fairly straight forward.
+To get the members of the team, the **foreach statement** is used.
+Its syntax is fairly straight forward:

 ```
     {foreach $player in $soccerTeam}